JoshuaChing/MemeMaker/README.md

 Meme Maker
 ==================

-This app creates memes and allows the user to share or save them.
+This app create memes and allow the user to share or save them.

 This app was made to practice iOS by following this online course: